Why a great LinkedIn profile?

-Your CV is key to your job search and a CV can be tailored to each individual job application but your LinkedIn profile is a vital complement to your career and job search brand.
+Your CV is key to your job search and a CV can be tailored to each individual job application but your LinkedIn profile is a vital complement to both your professional career and job search brand.

 You may receive recruiter or head-hunter approaches and a good LinkedIn profile can ensure you are approached more often and with more relevant jobs.